 At the urging of a summer camper with Downs Syndrome who wanted to be a movie star, a pair of writers/ directors made a movie just for him!
 It’s rare for any dramatic movie to have just the right timing of genuine humor without being trite but to procure such big names, who bring the characters to life is a remarkable thing.
 Best of all, it illustrates the big joyous heart of a man searching for a place to belong while retaining the dignity of so many whom he represents.
 Only a small, independent film such as this could stay true to its message without wandering down rabbit trails of gratuitous content that would only distract from its engaging premise and compromise the believability of its likable characters.
 The consistency of its quality is evidence of talent, especially considering its budget constraints; this inspiration story lacks nothing.

-With as much suspense as you can stand, a young woman learning to cope with her recent blindness is terrorized by henchmen of a crazed killer desperate to find smuggled heroin that was given to her husband at the airport.
+With as much suspense as you can stand, a young woman learning to cope with a recent onset of blindness is terrorized by henchmen of a crazed killer desperate to find smuggled heroin that was given to her husband at the airport.
 The very limitation that makes her vulnerable provides an unmatched skill she’ll need to survive after letting the thugs into her home, believing they’re old friends of her husband’s.